volkerwiegand/scaffold_plus/README.md

 This helper scaffolds a has_and_belongs_to_many relationship with migration and updates to the models.

+### Set the autofocus flag on a column
+    rails generate scaffold_plus:autofocus

+This helper adds "autofocus: true" to an input field in the form view.

+### Add geo location to resource
+    rails generate scaffold_plus:geocoder_init
+    rails generate scaffold_plus:geocoder

+These helpers need the [geocoder](http://www.rubygeocoder.com) gem.

+The first helper creates an initializer for geocoder.
+It supports the language (default 'de'), timeout (default 5) and units (default km) options.

+The second one adds geolocating to a resource.
+It uses Google geocoding and requires 'lat', 'lng' and 'address' attributes (the names can be changed via options).
+If a '--country' flag is added, the helper tries to isolate the country from the address and stores the country code (e.g. DE or NL) in a given 'country' attribute.
+This is currently only implemented for Germany (DE).

 ## Testing

 Since I have no experience with test driven development (yet), this is